-You can 'Start recording' and 'Stop recording' the processing resource at any time.
-The logging is cumulative so if you want to get a new report you must use the 'Clear the log' menu item.
+You can 'Start profiling applications' and 'Stop profiling applications' at any time.
+The logging is cumulative so if you want to get a new report you must use the 'Clear profiling history' menu item when the profiling is stopped.

-Two types of reports are available: 'Report on processing resources' and 'Report on document processed'.
+Two types of reports are available: 'Report on processing resources' and 'Report on documents processed'.
 See the previous section for more information.